ysig/GraKeL/doc/comparison.rst

 In general, we observe that the VH, EH and WL implementations in GraKeL are slower than the corresponding implementations in *graphkernels*.
 However, the difference in running time is in all cases very low (less than 0.5 seconds).
 On the other hand, the SP and GRW implementations in *GraKeL* are much faster than the corresponding implementations in *graphkernels*, and the difference in running time increase a lot as the size of the graphs increases.

 We also measure the running time of the kernels of the two libraries as a function of the size of the dataset (i.e., number of graphs).
-Once again, we generate random Erd{\H{o}}s-R{\'e}nyi graph instances consisting of 50 nodes and 100 vertices (i.e., average degree equal to 4).
+Once again, we generate random Erdős‐Rényi graph instances consisting of 50 nodes and 100 vertices (i.e., average degree equal to 4).
 We increase the number of graphs from 100 to 500 in steps of 100.
 The Figure below compares the running times of the kernels of the two libraries with respect to the number of graphs contained in the dataset.

 .. figure:: _figures/number_of_graphs.svg
   :scale: 100%